• Art magazine

 • Erotic art and its cultural reception

-• The dialogue between artist and viewer
+• The dialogue between artist and observer

 • Frequently asked questions about erotic art